masa-sumimoto/html-starter/README.md

 English | [日本語](README_ja.md)

 # My Webpack Web Starter
-This is my starter kid for creating website with Webpack. :whale2:
+This is my starter kit for creating website with Webpack. :whale2:

 ## About This Environment
 The following list is an introduction to the modules in this environment.